hddm-devs/hddm/docs/howto.rst

 As of HDDM 0.4.1 you can also run multiple chains in parallel.
 One convenient way to do this is the IPython parallel module.
-Note that you do you have to set up your environment appropiately for this, see the `IPython parallel docs`.
+Note that you do you have to set up your environment appropriately for this, see the `IPython parallel docs`.

 ::